-What's the focus of ReachOut?
+What's the focus of the ReachOut Tim Tutors program?

-How old are the children who receive tutoring through ReachOut?
+How old are the children who participate?

-Where does ReachOut happen?
+Where does the ReachOut Tim tutoring happen?

-What's the time commitment for tutors?
+What's the time commitment for ReachOut Tim tutors?

-Each tutor goes to the Cambridge Community Center twice each week on separate weekdays for 1-hour tutoring sessions (typically with the same child every time).
-With transportation time, the commitment is about 4 hours each week, plus whatever time tutors take to prepare between sessions.
+Each tutor commits to at least one semester of consistent tutoring, min. two hours a week for students who are paid through work-study and one hour a week for volunteers (typically with the same children every time).
+With transportation time, minimum commitment is about 2-4 hours each week, plus whatever time tutors take to prepare between sessions.

 - New tutors will receive an additional on-site orientation on their first hour of tutoring.
-Tutors only need to attend one training during their time at MIT, even if they continue tutoring through ReachOut in future semesters.
+Tutors only need to attend on-site orientation once during their time at MIT, even if they continue tutoring through the program in future semesters.

 When are tutoring sessions held, and how are they scheduled?